Jeebo17/Water-Rats-Tracker/README.md

 ## Contributing

-This system is designed to be simple and user-friendly for scout leaders and instructors who may not be tech-savvy.
+This system is designed to be simple and user-friendly for scout leaders and leaders who may not be tech-savvy.
 When making changes, prioritize simplicity and clear visual feedback.